alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 You could measure how long it took to run the check, to see if it's slowed down your build times.
 And so on.

-GitHub Actions feels like it could be really flexible and useful, and I'm glad to have created something useful with it.
+GitHub Actions feels like it could be really flexible and powerful, and I'm glad to have created something useful with it.
-I've had this code running in the repo for this blog for nearly a month, and it's worked fine.
-It's quite neat, and saves me a bit of work every time.
+I've had this code running in the repo for this blog for nearly a month, and it's working fine -- saving me a bit of work every time.
 It'll even merge the pull request where I've written this blog post.